-Infinity Learn by Sri Chaitanya ropes in stylish opener Rohit Sharma as its brand ambassador | english.lokmat.com
+Infinity Learn by Sri Chaitanya Ropes in Stylish Opener Rohit Sharma as its Brand Ambassador | english.lokmat.com

 As part of a robust market expansion plan, by Sri Chaitanya on boards the stylish opener and the batting mainstay of Team India, Rohit Sharma as its Brand Ambassador.
 The ace cricketer will be the face of Infinity Learn's multi-channel marketing campaign and brand activities.
 The company says that it aims to further strengthen its brand identity and as the most aspiring Edtech brand in India through its association with Rohit Sharma.

-Commenting on this association, Rohit Sharma (Indian Cricketer) stated, "I'm glad to be associated with a reputed educational institution such as Sri Chaitanya with their digital learning venture Infinity Learn.
-Sri Chaitanya. carries a rich legacy of three-plus decades of shaping the future of young India.
+Commenting on this association, Rohit Sharma (Indian Cricketer) stated, "I'm glad to be associated with reputed educational institution such as Sri Chaitanya with their digital learning venture Infinity Learn.
+Sri Chaitanya carries a rich legacy of three plus decades of shaping future of young India.
 I am impressed by the vision and the compelling story of commitment shown by Infinity Learn by Sri Chaitanya who is known to identify and nurture young talent by imbibing discipline and hard work."

 Infinity Learn's vision is to carry forward Sri Chaitanya's legacy in the digital learning and teaching space to create a powerful impact in every child's life.
-With 36 years of in-house teaching talent, we have nurtured millions of students who have become renowned Doctors and Engineers.
-With the latest Technology, Infinity Learn envisions to become the sought-after destination for Digital Talent to serve the teachers and learners as its epicentre.
-The leadership team comprises former entrepreneurs, alumni of IIT and leading B-Schools who carry an exemplary track record of building and scaling technology-driven businesses.estination for Digital Talent to serve the teachers and learners as its epicentre.
-The leadership team comprises former entrepreneurs, alumni of IIT and leading B-Schools who carry an exemplary track record of building and scaling technology-driven businesses.
+With a 36 years of in-house teaching talent, we have nurtured millions of students who have become renowned Doctors and Engineers.
+With latest Technology, Infinity Learn envisions to become the sought-after destination for Digital Talent to serve the teachers and learners as its epicentre.
+The leadership team comprises former entrepreneurs, alumni of IIT and leading B-Schools who carry an exemplary track record of building and scaling technology driven businesses.estination for Digital Talent to serve the teachers and learners as its epicentre.
+The leadership team comprises former entrepreneurs, alumni of IIT and leading B-Schools who carry an exemplary track record of building and scaling technology driven businesses.

 This story is provided by NewsVoir.will not be responsible in any way for the content of this article.
 (ANI/NewsVoir)